tardate/LittleArduinoProjects/README.md

-# 366 Little Electronics and Arduino Projects
+# 367 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Lcd5110/AdafruitSoftwareSPI](./playground/Lcd5110/AdafruitSoftwareSPI) - a quick Nokia 5110 LCD test using software SPI and the Adafruit PCD8544 library.
+> Latest addition:sparkles: [nRF24/Scanner](./playground/nRF24/Scanner) - a 2.4GHz channel scanner for the nRF24l01+ with Nokia 5110 LCD display.

-[#366 Lcd5110/AdafruitSoftwareSPI](./playground/Lcd5110/AdafruitSoftwareSPI) - a quick Nokia 5110 LCD test using software SPI and the Adafruit PCD8544 library.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like